zaphosting/docs/docs/server-linux-coolify.md

 ## Preparation

 While Coolify is lightweight at its core, resource usage can increase drastically based on the amount of deployed applications, Docker builds, and databases running simultaneously.
-We recommend the following hardware requirements to host Coolify on your VPS.
+We recommend the following hardware requirements to host Coolify on your VPS/Dedicated Server.

 | Hardware   | Minimum      | Recommended                |
 | ---------- | ------------ | -------------------------- |